-On the occasion of Willie Mays’s 90th birthday, San Francisco celebrates the Say Hey Kid
+On the occasion of Willie Mays’s 90th birthday, San Francisco celebrates the ‘Say Hey Kid’

 “When you think of the name Willie Mays, it’s almost like a mythological type of name.
 It has the same feeling as a Babe Ruth or a Lou Gehrig,” said Giants catcher Buster Posey, who led his teammates to the top step of their dugout to salute Mays as he rode by.
 The members of the San Diego Padres, in the visitors’ dugout, did the same.

 Once a fixture at the stadium, holding court in the clubhouse before games, Mays hadn’t been to Oracle Park since the fall of 2019 and hadn’t been to a ballpark at all since spring training of 2020, just before the world shut down amid a global pandemic.
 During his time away, his circle closed considerably.
-He lost 10 fellow members of the brotherhood of Hall of Famers, including cherished friends such as Hank Aaron and Joe Morgan, between April of 2020 and January of 2021.
+He lost 10 fellow members of the brotherhood of Hall of Famers, including cherished friends Hank Aaron and Joe Morgan, between April 2020 and January 2021.
 The number of people permitted an audience with him at home dwindled to a precious few, owing to the coronavirus.

-“Everyone’s been really careful with him, obviously,” said Giants President Larry Baer.
+“Everyone’s been really careful with him, obviously,” Giants President Larry Baer said.
 Mays, he said, pleaded to be allowed to come to games in 2020, a season played entirely without fans, but the Giants had to explain that MLB protocols didn’t allow for nonessential personnel to visit.
 “And even if we could have gotten an exemption,” Baer added, “it just wasn’t worth the risk.”

-The approach of Mays’s 90th birthday, and the arrival of the coronavirus vaccine — which Mays received earlier this spring — provided the opening to get him back to the ballpark.
-Baer called him on Thursday — Mays’s birthday, an off-day for the Giants — to make sure he was still up for a visit the next night.
+The approach of Mays’s 90th birthday and the arrival of the coronavirus vaccine — which Mays received earlier this spring — provided the opening to get him back to the ballpark.
+Baer called him Thursday — Mays’s birthday, an off-day for the Giants — to make sure he was still up for a visit the next night.

 “He had that old, spry, ‘Say Hey’ demeanor going,” Baer said.
-“He was like, ‘Hey, Larry, what’s going on, man?
+“He was like: ‘Hey, Larry, what’s going on, man?
 The team’s fallen down a bit the last couple of days.
 What’s going on with that?’ ”

 The love for Mays among San Franciscans is boundless and timeless.
 He was born in the heart of the Jim Crow South, made a name for himself in Birmingham with the Black Barons of the Negro Leagues and first gained national stardom in Manhattan, with Leo Durocher’s New York Giants in 1951.
 More than two decades later, he would bookend his career in New York with a season and a half with the Mets.

-But it was San Francisco that became his kingdom, and San Francisco that became his forever-home.
+But it was San Francisco that became his kingdom and San Francisco that became his forever-home.
 He moved here in 1958, when the team came west from New York, and still lives in the same house he bought in the suburb of Atherton in 1969 for $157,000.
 His wife of 41 years, Mae, passed away in 2013.

 “Just a Bay Area legend,” Golden State Warriors Coach Steve Kerr said of Mays in a video session with reporters.
 “There was a palpable joy to Willie’s game playing for the Giants that affected so many people.”

 Here, they take it as gospel that Mays was the best player in history — better even than Barry Bonds, his godson, who is one of the few other players in the discussion.
 By wins above replacement, Mays trails only Babe Ruth and Bonds among position players — but unlike them, Mays lost nearly two years of his prime to military service.
-Were it not for those lost years, plus the fact he played the bulk of his career in spacious Candlestick Park, it might have been Mays, and not Aaron, who broke Ruth’s all-time home run record.
+Were it not for those lost years, plus the fact he played the bulk of his career in spacious Candlestick Park, it might have been Mays — and not Aaron — who broke Ruth’s all-time home run record.

 No one with comparable speed has ever had as much power, and no one with comparable power has ever had as much speed.
 And no one with as much of each has ever played defense so well.